hayden-erickson/nn-course/outline.md

 > What cheerleading or parting words of advice and encouragement can you give
 > at the end of this video?
 (Also, don’t forget to ask your student’s to
 > participate by commenting or asking questions on the video).

+You guys are AMAZING!!!
+Congratulations on completing the last module.
+You now understand the fundamentals of all modern ARTIFICIAL INTELLIGENCE!!!
+How freakin' cool is that???
+I celebrate your commitment and dedication and applaud you for being brave enough to take on the challenge.